Celtic68/grbUniformOrdering/WeeklyReflection.md

 * Added Hibernate one to many and many to one annotations to models
 * Created a generic DAO and removed the usage of the User and Role Daos
+* Added the one to one annotations for User / Role

 On 9/30, I used the week 1 example to add the annotations for one to many and many to one to the User, Player, and UniformOrder models.
 I still need to add the one to one annotations for User to Role, but I need to research more to see